Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

-is the \emph{on-shell flux annihilating locus}, which generalizes the concept of on-shell flux annihilator $\mathfrak{N}$.
-Then, when $\mathsf{I}_\rho\subset \mathsf{N} \subset \iota_\C^*\A$ are vector subbundles, one is naturally led to considering the theory of Hamiltonian Lie algebroids developed in \cite{blohmann2018hamiltonian} as a way to extend our work to the case of non-action algebroids.
-In other words, non-action Hamiltonian Lie algebroids make a natural appearance in the context of symplectic reduction even when they are not part of the framework from the start.
+Then, when $\mathsf{I}_\rho\subset \mathsf{N} \subset \iota_\C^*\A$ are vector subbundles, one is naturally led to consider the theory of Hamiltonian Lie algebroids developed in \cite{blohmann2018hamiltonian} as a way to extend our work.
+Indeed, non-action Hamiltonian Lie algebroids make a natural appearance in the context of symplectic reduction even when they are not part of the framework from the start (cf.\ Remark \ref{rmk:isotropybundle1}).
 Further investigations along these lines are deferred to future work. \end{remark}